vedantt21/nos3-mantle/docs/wiki/Scenario_Random_Errors.md

 # Scenario - Ground Operations with Random Errors

 This scenario was designed as a lab exercise.
 You are the ground operator in charge of commanding and monitoring the spacecraft.
 You are performing normal duties when you notice anomalies on board the spacecraft.
-This exercise is intended to only use COSMOS GSW in order to successfully maintain your spacecraft, identifying errors and providing solutions to make sure your spacecraft is in a nominal state as expected.
+This exercise is intended to only use COSMOS GSW in order to successfully maintain your spacecraft, identify errors and provide solutions to make sure your spacecraft is in a nominal state as expected.

 This scenario was last updated on 6/20/2025 and leveraged the `dev` branch at the time.